 In one Shot we used for a falling Icicle Blastcode, a Maya plugin for destruction simulations.
 We needed that because the pieces had to collide with each other to create an more interesting destruction effect.

-The Flight Before Christmas turned out to be a cute little movie and it was for me no surprise to hear that there is currently a sequel in production.
+The Flight Before Christmas turned out to be a cute little movie and it was fun expirience to work with the awesome team of Visual Distraction.